stichtingsem/ecosystem/implementation-guide.md

 # Implementation Guide

-## Key technical principles

-## Architecture

-A working description of the architecture is contained in this [issue](https://github.com/stichtingsem/technology-prototype/issues/7).

-TODO: Finalize the discussion and describe the definite architecture in this paragraph

-## Security by design using open standards

-The security and data minimization approach is outlined here: [security](https://github.com/stichtingsem/technology-prototype/issues/18)

-TODO: Finalize the discussion and describe the definite security aspects in this paragraph

-## Other relevant standards

-TODO: Describe all relevant standards for parties that want to join the ecosystem.
+TODO: Describe how to inmplement the SEM Ecosystem standard.

-## Information model

-What is the underlying information model used within the ecosystem?
+TODO: Structure this implementation guide into a specific guides for each role: SIS, LMS, MP, and LA?

 ## Impact analysis

-What should a new party do to determine its impact of joining the ecosystem?
+TODO: What should a new party do to determine its impact of joining the ecosystem?

-## API implementation
+## API implementation and backoffice integration

-What should a new party do to implement the APIs and integrate the APIs with the backoffice systems?
+TODO: What should a new party do to implement the APIs and integrate the APIs with the backoffice systems?

 ## Test scenario's

-What use cases should a new party check in the unit, functional, and acceptance tests?
+TODO: What use cases should a new party check in the unit, functional, and acceptance tests?

 ## Conformance Certification Guide

-How does a new party gets accreditated to join the Ecosystem?
+TODO: How does a new party gets accreditated to join the Ecosystem?

+## Example implementations

+TODO: Describe sample implemenations for a small, medium sized and large organization